 That Time The Greatest American Hero Saved St. Croix

 Like Crocket and Tubbs, though, the mad-cap caped crusader holds a special place in the hearts of 1980’s-era Crucians.
 For the reason why, watch the video below.
-What you’ll see is “The Devil and the Deep Blue Sea,” episode 15 of the show’s second season, which was filmed almost entirely in St. Croix.
+What you’ll see is “The Devil and the Deep Blue Sea,” episode 15 of the second season of The Greatest American Hero, which was filmed almost entirely in St. Croix.

-Like the wild episode of Miami Vice we profiled here, this film production took the island by storm during the shoot, the excitement only heightening once the show aired in February 1982.
+Like the wild episode of Miami Vice we profiled here, this film production took the island by storm!
+The shoot was big news on our tiny island.
+The excitement only heightened once the show aired in February 1982.